 When a user changes their password next, encrypt it with the DEC C2 algorithm.

 When a user changes their password next, encrypt it with the SHA256 algorithm.
-If the SHA256 algorithm is not known to the crypt(3) function, fall back to MD5.
+The SHA256 algorithm must be supported by the crypt(3) function.

 When a user changes their password next, encrypt it with the SHA512 algorithm.
-If the SHA512 algorithm is not known to the crypt(3) function, fall back to MD5.
+The SHA512 algorithm must be supported by the crypt(3) function.

 When a user changes their password next, encrypt it with the blowfish algorithm.
-If the blowfish algorithm is not known to the crypt(3) function, fall back to MD5.
+The blowfish algorithm must be supported by the crypt(3) function.